warshmellow/warshmellow-server-bootcamp/README.md

 ### Data Access Layer Pattern
 ### Timing Queries

+Despite what your teammates may think about the cost of table creation, iteration and string/number arithmetic, time spent in handling an http request is overwhelmingly dominated by network calls to storage, by several orders of magnitude (look up standard estimate).

 ## Prometheus - Time Series for your monitoring
 ### Time Series
 ### Tags